oracle/graal/docs/reference-manual/native-image/BuildOptions.md

 #  Native Image Build Options

 Depending on the GraalVM edition, the options to the `native-image` builder may differ.
-The following options are supported across both GraalVM Community and Enterprise editions:
+The following options are supported across GraalVM Community Edition and Oracle GraalVM:

 * `-cp, -classpath, --class-path <class search path of directories and zip/jar files>`: a `:` (`;` on Windows) separated list of directories, JAR archives, and ZIP archives to search for class files
 * `-p <module path>, --module-path <module path>`: a `:` (`;` on Windows) separated list of directories; each directory is a directory of modules